DPIRD-DMA/blog/docs/_posts/2021-01-29-Multispectral-image-classification-Transfer-Learning.md

     return tensor[0+first_channel:3+first_channel].permute(1, 2, 0).numpy()
 {% endhighlight %}

 This next cell uses the fastai function ‘get_files()’ to retrieve a list of the training data files.
-We will use this list later to test our augmentations.
+This list will be used later to test the augmentations.

 {% highlight python %}
 # grab all tif files in 'path'